KillianGolds/Jewellery-Store-Management-System/README.md

 - This project is an individual exercise for a course.
 - The system includes a JavaFX graphical user interface (GUI) for user interaction.
 - Custom data structures and algorithms are used, with no reliance on existing Java collections or data structure classes.

-  Please refer to the project's code for detailed implementation and further instructions.